 Beautifully paved narrow roads and historical old buildings all have a story of there own to tell.
-As I walk through these streets of Rome, taking in the energy of the day, watching hundreds of tourists, sightseeing, taking photos, shopping or you can say bargaining for the best deal or just relaxing in a cafe with a mouth watering pasta or pizza, which is exactly what I am going to do today.
+As I walk through these streets of Rome, taking in the energy of the day, watching hundreds of tourists, sightseeing, taking photos, shopping or you can say bargaining for the best deal or just relaxing in a cafe with a mouth-watering pasta or pizza, which is exactly what I am going to do today.
 There is a saying …..
-Eastern culture work to live and Western culture live to work…..
+Eastern culture work to live and Western culture lives to work…..
 Italians have life all figured …… the perfect balance of work and play.

 After spending two hours on my authentic Italian food experience it was time to go.
 My next stop is the Colosseum, The queue to get in was insane.
 It was definitely worth waiting for.
-Walking up the old cracked mud stained steps I came to a stand still as my eyes caught a glance of the inside of the Colosseum.
+Walking up the old cracked mud stained steps I came to a standstill as my eyes caught a glance of the inside of the Colosseum.
 Just to think this was built in 72AD and completed in 80AD, back when no computers or machinery or modern architectural and engineering technology existed but still here is the proof of pure passion and art.
-These great people showed what patience and persistence really mean.This beautiful iconic amphitheatre, it is the largest in the world and it has survived the test of time.
+These great people showed what patience and persistence really mean.This beautiful iconic amphitheater, it is the largest in the world and it has survived the test of time.

 Chiao from Rome

 Join ME, MYSELF AND I … by Subscribing.
 You will receive instant access to all there is to know about …..
 HOW TO #TRAVELSAFE #TRAVELSMART #TRAVELSOLO By YOGITA RIDGLEY 🙂